CamillaPei/cse15l-lab-reports/labreport5.md

 ![SCREENSHOT](lab5corrected.jpg)

-Thanks for the help!
+Thanks for your help!

-### 4. All the information
+## 4. All the information
-File & directory structure needed:
+### File & directory structure needed:
 ![PIC](lab5file&dc.jpg)

-The contents of each file before fixing the bug:
+### The contents of each file before fixing the bug:

 `.gitignore`:
 ```